December 18, 2024

 This of course ignores the wide range of non-custodial solutions that currently exist for backing up wallets, storing seeds and passwords, and even holding crypto via joint wallets or smart contracts that function as a bank, without the compromise in privacy and trust required for legacy banks.
 And, if the issue is a risk of losing funds, perhaps it’s good to look at the undisputed grand champions in the contest of losing money: governments.
 And that will lead us back around to the first point raised by WEF.
 There is no need to repair trust with governments that will recklessly devalue and stifle assets they force people to trade with.
 They should most definitely never be trusted.

-‘Financial Inclusion’ — A Buzzword For Central Banks Who Secretly Despise Economic FreedomImage: L. Kragt Bakker
+‘Financial Inclusion’ — A Buzzword for Central Banks Who Secretly Despise Economic FreedomImage: L. Kragt Bakker

 As late, then-U.S. secretary of defense Donald Rumsfeld admitted about department of defense accounting systems in 2001: